-Let’s advance these insights by exploring three other definitions, culminating to the “official” definition of mindfulness used by scientists.
+Let’s advance these insights by exploring three other definitions, culminating in the “official” definition of mindfulness used by scientists.

 1.)
-Mindfulness is letting go of taking things for granted.
+Mindfulness is not taking things for granted.

 This is an emotionally pleasing way to think about mindfulness.
 We accept the lot we’ve been given in life.
 We assume and expect things will stay the same.
 Mindfulness challenges us to awaken from these mind-habits and appreciate the little things.
 But, this definition lacks a bit in specificity around what is happening when mindfulness is actually practiced.

 2.)
 Mindfulness means to return to the present moment.

 A common misconception about mindfulness is that it means to stay in the present moment.
 People practice meditation and get quickly frustrated by their mind’s disinterest in staying in the present moment.
 Many will exclaim: “I can’t be mindful.
 I can’t stay in the moment.”
 But the reality is no one’s mind stays in the present moment.
 And, considering the nature of what our mind needs to process and compute in each moment, we would not be able to control our mind to chronically stay.
 But, we have control over the return.
 We can always return our mind to the present moment, return it to our breath or our senses that can be found in the present moment.
 This definition is simplistic and clear but not specific enough.